Darxo/Hardened/README.md

 - Improve the Vanilla Concepts **Chance to hit head**, **Vision** and **Morale** and add nested tooltip for all morale states (except **Steady**)
 - Improve spider poison item, skill and effect tooltips
 - Explain the melee defense softcap in the melee defense tooltip
-- Display item type names for Ammunition, Accessories, Food and Quest Items in the item tooltips
+- Display item type names for Ammunition, Accessories, Consumables, Food and Quest Items in the item tooltips
 - Improve tooltips of **Battleforged** perk and **Chop** skill
 - Improve artwork for **Nimble** perk and **Heightened Reflexes (Nine Lives)** effect
 - Improve artwork for **Tattered Sackcloth** item to make it stand out more from **Sackcloth**